Researching, Developing & Teaching Minimally Invasive Head & Neck

 It involves injecting a radio

 active tracer around the tumour.
 This is swept away by the

 lymphatic fluid to a few sentinel nodes in exactly the same way as

 the cancer cells move to the same sentinel nodes.

-Prof McGurk speaking on Sentinel Node Biopsy
+Prof McGurk speaking on hopes for the future and Sentinel Node

 Full Screen: Run

 the video and click bottom right corner.
 Double click or ESC key

 patients with mouth cancer undergo a complex 3-hour neck

 dissection operation, in order to protect the 30% of patients